ralphv/nodetastic/README.md

 ## Changelog

+* 1.0.6: Adding support for server-timing and x-response-time.

 * 1.0.2: Bug fix involving a rare case where the cb was called more than once.

 * 1.0.1: Added support for promises, advanced format and case insensitive function resolving.